Skip to content

 No. Applied Behavior Analysis is widely rejected by autistic adults who experienced it as children — research links it to PTSD-like outcomes.
 Our guidance is neuroaffirming: we help families understand and accommodate, not modify or extinguish.
 Where therapy is useful, we point to ND-affirming clinicians.

-Is Neurodiverge free?
+Is Neurodiverge App free?